"The Efficient" pendant arc lamp, No. 6,

 This nickel plated lamp is in Dick Sellers' collection.

-This one is also embossed Made by The Hydrocarbon Light Co.
+It is also embossed Made by The Hydrocarbon Light Co.,

 The Model R Reading Lamp with a # 74 shade in opal, left, and green cased, right.

 Less than 20,000 of this model were shipped between 1909 and 1916.

 The burner shape helps distribute heat from the mantles to the generator (center).

 The lamp on the left and center is in Ron and Charleen Becker's collection,

 while the lamp on the right is in Dwayne Hanson's collection.